 Manoeuvrability and Ease of Use

 The handheld mode is one of the best features of Dyson cordless vacuums.
 By detaching the stick, you can convert the vacuum into a powerful handheld that’s great for cleaning stairs and car interiors.
+Unlike the Miele Triflex HX1 Cat & Dog and Miele Triflex HX1 Pro, however, there’s no option to move the power unit to the bottom of the stick to mimic an upright vacuum.

 As with all Dyson cordless vacs, the V11 has a trigger system.
 You’ll need to hold down the trigger when cleaning, otherwise the vacuum motor cuts out.
 While this increases the effective run-time of the vacuum cleaner, some people find holding the trigger tiring during long cleaning sessions.